signalogic/SigSRF_SDK/codecs_readme.md

 #define DS_CODEC_INFO_TYPE                           /* codec_param is interpreted as a codec_type enum (defined in shared_include/codec.h).
 This is the default if neither DS_CODEC_INFO_HANDLE nor DS_CODEC_INFO_TYPE are given.
 If both are given a codec_type enum is returned cast as an int */
 #define DS_CODEC_INFO_HANDLE                         /* codec_param is interpreted as an hCodec; i.e. codec instance handle created by prior call to DSCodecCreate() */
 ```

-additional uFlags, if used one or more flag should be combined with either DS_CODEC_INFO_TYPE or CODEC_INFO_HANDLE
+Additional uFlags, if used one or more flag should be combined with either DS_CODEC_INFO_TYPE or CODEC_INFO_HANDLE

 ```c++
 #define DS_PAYLOAD_INFO_SID_ONLY                     /*  if DS_PAYLOAD_INFO_SID_ONLY is given in uFlags DSGetPayloadInfo() will make a quick check for a SID payload. codec_param should be a valid DS_CODEC_xxx enum (defined in shared_include/codec.h), uFlags must include DS_CODEC_INFO_TYPE, no error checking is performed, and fSID in payload_info will be set or cleared.
 If the payload contains multiple frames only the first frame is considered.
 Return values are a DS_PYLD_FMT_XXX value for a SID payload and -1 for not a SID payload */